 The ants in the world begin collecting debris, hair, colony, garbage, anything they can find, even pieces of the exoskeleton.
 Why do they do this?
 Perhaps it’s to hide their new booty from other ants or potential scavengers that might smell the decaying super worm and snatch away their newfound food.

 The next step is to start with food.
-Transport ants begin feeding on the juicy semi-solid parts of the super worm and fill up what is called their social stomach.
+Transport ants feed on the super worm’s juicy semi-solid parts and fill their social stomach.
 It acts as an internal lunchbox.
-Once inside the nest, the workers with full social stomachs begin feeding fellow sisters through a process called prophylaxis.
+Once inside the nest, the workers with full social stomachs begin feeding fellow sisters through prophylaxis.
 They regurgitate the contents of the social stomach.

 This entire feeding system has worked for these magnificent social insects for millions and millions of years since the age of the dinosaurs.
 Effective food acquisition, protection, distribution, communication, and execution have made ants masters of the ecosystem, making them effective predators.